webyrd/multi-quine/README.md

 ```

-Proof, in Scheme, that Language 2 doesn't use `cons`:
+Proof, in Scheme, that the Language 2 program doesn't use `cons`:

 ```
 (let ((cons 'undefined!))